-You must also change the password used for accessing the Web console.
-This is done by configuring the following properties of the Apache Felix OSGi Management Console:
+Change the password used for accessing the Web console.
+Use an OSGI configuration to update the following properties of the Apache Felix OSGi Management Console:

-Adobe recommends to define custom error handler pages, especially for 404 and 500 HTTP Response codes in order to prevent information disclosure.
+Adobe recommends defining custom error handler pages, especially for 404 and 500 HTTP Response codes to prevent information disclosure.

-See How can I create custom scripts or error handlers knowledge base article for more details.
+See How can I create custom scripts or error handlers for more details.

 AEM Dispatcher is a critical piece of your infrastructure.
-Adobe strongly recommend that you complete the dispatcher security checklist.
+Adobe recommends that you complete the Dispatcher security checklist.